-Revision is important for many reasons: it helps students consolidate their learning; builds confidence; enables them to practise revision skills for public examinations further up the school; gets them used to sitting extended exams; and allows teachers to build a clearer picture of progress (without proper revision, it is less clear whether students have merely forgotten something or didn’t understand it in the first place).
+Revision is important for many reasons: it helps students consolidate their learning; builds confidence; enables students to practise revision skills for public examinations later on in school; gets students used to sitting extended exams; and allows teachers to build a clearer picture of progress (without proper revision, it is less clear whether students have merely forgotten something or didn’t understand it in the first place).
 However, we do not expect KS3 students to spend more time revising than the usual recommended amount of homework time per week.

 Exams at Lymm High School: an overview of the assessment year: see text below for more detail